praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 ## Hint (qui coute 0 pts)

 Have you ever heard of google ID ?
 Have you grabed it yet ?
-The are great writeup on how to exploit it, especially one from a notorious twitter osint expert :D
+The are great writeups on how to exploit it, including one from a notorious twitter osint expert :D

 ## Solution

-1. Get google ID of account, one way is to add the e-mail to your contact, open dev tools and then click on the contact, check the batchexecute request, scroll all the way to the end and grab the ID
+1. Get google ID of account, one way is to add the e-mail to your contacts, open dev tools and then click on the contact, check the batchexecute request, scroll all the way to the end and grab the ID
 ![contact](contact.png)

 2. Check account contribution to gmaps, use https://www.google.com/maps/contrib/ + ID (in this case the link will be https://www.google.com/maps/contrib/112096779393739237909)